oxinabox/DataDepsGenerators.jl/paper/paper.md

  - [`rdataone` for DataOne](https://github.com/DataONEorg/rdataone)

 To the best of our knowledge at present there does not exist a unifying R package that supports anywhere near the range of data repositories supported by DataDepsGenerators.jl.
-Contemporaneously, during the creation of DataDepsGenerator.jl, there was another R package ([`doidata`](https://github.com/ropenscilabs/doidata)) that was proposed in order to acquire data based on a DOI.
+Contemporaneously, with the creation of DataDepsGenerator.jl, there was a proposal for another related R package ([`doidata`](https://github.com/ropenscilabs/doidata)) which would access data based on a DOI.
 While this has yet to eventuate into usable software, several of the discussions relating to it were insightful, and contributed to the functionality of DataDepsGenerators.jl.